-"It is despicable," said David Smith, a spokesman for Massachusetts Sen. Edward Kennedy, the late president's brother.
+"It is despicable," said David Smith, a spokesman for the Kennedy family.
 He was informed of the game on Friday but declined further comment.

 Kirk Ewing, managing director of the Scottish firm Traffic Games, which developed the game, said he understood some people would be horrified at the concept, but he insisted he and his team had nothing but respect for Kennedy and for history.